 Arsene Wenger v Jose Mourinho: The history of their rivalry in quotes

-But when it comes to the verbal slanging match and even the pushing and shoving, Wenger has been determined to give us as good as he gets.
+Sunday's Wembley triumph was Wenger's first victory over his rival in 14 attempts, but when it comes to the verbal slanging match and even the pushing and shoving, the Frenchman has been determined to give us as good as he gets.

 Here we recall their rivalry in quotes, dating back to Mourinho’s first season in English football…